Mbappe double leads France past Argentina in 4-3 thriller

 Three minutes into the second half and Argentina were ahead, Messi curling a shot hopefully towards Lloris and right back Mercado reacting instinctively to deflect the ball into the net.

-The Argentina fans were in full voice but their joy did not last long with France restoring parity when Pavard pounced on an over-cooked cross some 20 meters out and lashed it on the half-volley into the net.
+The Argentina fans were in full voice but France soon restored parity when Pavard pounced on an over-cooked cross some 20 meters out and lashed it into the net on the half-volley.

 Mbappe’s first goal came seven minutes later when he snared a loose ball, taking one touch to race past his marker and firing it home with his left foot through Armani’s dive.

-His second came after 68 minutes at the end of a flowing French move with Olivier Giroud providing the subtlest of touches to lay the ball into Mbappe’s path and the teenager finishing right-footed with elan.
+His second came after 68 minutes at the end of a flowing French move with Olivier Giroud providing the subtlest of touches to lay the ball into Mbappe’s path and the teenager finishing right-footed with some elan.

+“It’s flattering to be the second one after Pele, but let’s keep things in context,” Mbappe said.
+“Pele is another category, but it’s good to be among these people.”

 Argentina continued to fight over the last 20 minutes but Aguero’s header from Messi’s cross in stoppage time was too little, too late.

-“This is very painful, especially since the players have made a huge effort,” Sampaoli said.
-“It was a very, very difficult game, the players gave everything on the pitch but they have not achieve the goal here in Russia.”
+“This is very painful, especially because the players have made a huge effort,” said Sampaoli, already under pressure after Argentina’s stuttering start to the tournament.

+“It was a very difficult game but we have not achieved our goal here in Russia.
+I’m sad, I’m frustrated – I think that’s quite normal.
+I won’t decide my future today.”

 Editing by Ken Ferris and Ed Osmond